aleshaleksey/fansys23/10-conditions-types.md

 An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
 It can take no other actions.
 In addition it has the following problems:
   - It does not gain [STATS] to AC.
   - It it can fall prone, it falls prone.
-  - All melee attacks against it are at super-advantage.
+  - All melee attacks against it are at advantage.
   - All damage bypasses SP and MP.
   - It cannot cast or concentrate on spells or take any actions.
   - If it is unconscious because it is asleep, it has -10 on "[observe](05-skills.md#observe)" rolls.
 If it is unconscious for any other reason, then it cannot properly perceive the outside world or think rationally.